Divorce Or Bankruptcy: What To File First

 .
 In this form, it’s also a much shorter process.
 It can be completed quickly, before a divorce, and you may receive a discharge in only a few months.

 • Chapter 13 bankruptcy, on the other hand, lingers.
 This option takes much longer, usually between three and five years.
-The reason for this is that you ultimately have to pay back all or at least some of what you owe through a repayment plan.
+The reason is that you ultimately have to pay back all, or at least some, of what you owe through a repayment plan.

 Division Of Property And Bankruptcy